How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 Well, if you’re one of the 200 million currently playing Epic Games’ brilliantly addictive online shoot-em-up, you might find yourself in a bit of a paradox.
-To get better, you need play a lot.
+To get to the next Fortnite World Cup – or just improve, you’ll need play a lot.
 But the more you play, the more it might come at a cost.

-I’m not talking about the V-bucks needed to purchase the upcoming Fortnite Season 9 Battle Pass or the never-ending stream of creative Fortnite skins and accessories.
-I’m not even talking about the lengths one might have gone to just to flex the “Galaxy” skin (you know who you are).
+I’m not talking about the V-bucks needed to purchase the Fortnite Season X Battle Pass or the never-ending stream of creative Fortnite skins and accessories.

 I’m talking about your physical and mental health.